escapeSeq/k-pong/README.md

 ## Gameplay

 1. Welcome screen:

-- Choose between 1-player or 2-player mode
 - Enter your name and start the game

 2. Gameplay:

-- Use the left and right arrow keys to move the paddle
+- Use up and down arrow keys, or mouse, to move the paddle
 - Try to hit the ball past your opponent's paddle
 - First to score 5 points wins

 3. Game Over:

 - See your final score and rank
-- Invite friends to play again
 - View match history and statistics

 ## Technologies Used